 This publication provides the most robust annual estimates of participation and NEET (not in education, employment or training) in England.

 The publication also provides a robust estimate of the number and proportion of 16-18 year olds not in education and training (NET) and looks at the labour market status for both those young people identified as NET and those participating in education or training.
 Those identified as NET and not in employment are classified as NEET.

-Local authority (LA) estimates of participation in education and work-based learning by 16- to 17-year-olds are no longer published as part of this statistical first release.
+Local authority (LA) estimates of participation in education and work-based learning by 16- to 17-year-olds are not published as part of this statistical release.
 The Department for Education publishes transparency data for local participation based on local authority management information, here: Participation in education and training by local authority.